wacuuu/workload-collocation-agent/docs/detection.rst

 All stored information is labeled with platform information such as: *host*, *number of cores*, *number of sockets* and so on.
 Additionally single anomaly object is serialized as multiple metrics that can be grouped by ``anomaly.uuid`` field to find correlated tasks.
+If anomaly objects contains any additional related metrics, they will be marked with additional label type="anomaly" and uuid pointing to original contention instance.

 Example message stored in Kafka using Prometheus exposition format: